 - Disclosure of climate change risks under securities laws

-- Litigation arising under climate change law or instigating lawsuits under other law
+- Litigation arising under climate change law or to address the costs of adaptation or instigating lawsuits under other laws

 We collaborate on: